tldr-pages/tldr/pages/common/lpass.md

 # lpass

-> Command line interface for LastPass Password Manager.
+> Command line interface for LastPass password manager.

-- Login to your LastPass account, by entering your Master Password when prompted:
+- Login to your LastPass account, by entering your master password when prompted:

 `lpass login {{username}}`